Ally-ops/Ronnie-Scott-s-Charity-for-Kids/README.md

 A link to my website can be found here: https://ally-ops.github.io/Ronnie-Scott-s-Charity-for-Kids/

-To run this locally clone this repository into your editor by pasting git clone .........   into your terminal.
+To run this locally on your terminal clone this repository into your editor by pasting git clone https://github.com/Ally-ops/Ronnie-Scott-s-Charity-for-Kids.git into your terminal.

 Home page; all of the links in the navbar work, and the media player functions.
 Kids page; all of the links in the navbar work, and the media player functions.
 All of the links to the external websites work.